myluco/NYTimesAndroidApp/README.md

 * [] Bonus: Leverage the popular GSON library to streamline the parsing of JSON data.
 (1 point)
 * [] Bonus: Replace Picasso with Glide for more efficient image rendering.
 (1 point)

+## Additional User Stories
+* [x] If not thumbnail for the article is available, display the NYTimes Logo

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: